 (You can visit up to two times at no cost.)

-Both annual and monthly dues are deducted automatically on the annual or monthly date, from the card you use to enroll.
+Monthly dues are deducted automatically from the card you use to enroll.
 There are no refunds on registration fees or dues once paid.

 Why are monthly dues collected during the summer when the club doesn’t meet?
 There are three reasons:

-Feel free to start your enrollment, or let us know if you have any questions.
+Contact julia@readysetresources or 214-972-8046 to begin your enrollment, or let us know if you have any questions.

 Bypassing or conquering a fear of public speaking can position children to succeed on many levels in life.